ANTsX/ANTsPy/README.md

 ## Quick Tutorial

-ANTsPy functions and classes are generally faithful to the respective ANTsR versions, with the following consistent changes in naming convention:
+ANTsPy functions and classes are generally faithful to the respective ANTsR versions, with the following consistent changes in naming convention:<br>
     * camel case in ANTsR is underscore case in ANTsPy
         * e.g. resampleImage -> resample_image
     * anything preceeded by `ants` in ANTsR is removed and in the general `ants` namespace